Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries: The Adaptive Mangling Rules attack

 \section{The Adaptive Mangling Rules attack}

-In this Section, we introduce the first core block of our password model: the Adaptive Mangling Rules.
+This section introduces the first core block of our password model: the Adaptive Mangling Rules.
 We start in Section~\ref{sec:fcd}, where we make explicit the conditional nature of mangling rules while discussing its connection with optimal attack configurations.
 In Section~\ref{sec:affinity}, we model the functional relationship connecting mangling rules and dictionary words via a deep neural network.
-Finally, leveraging the introduced tools, we establish the Adaptive Mangling Rules attack in Section~\ref{sec:amra}. \paragraph{Motivation:} Dictionary attacks are highly sensitive to their configuration; while parametric approaches tend to be more robust to train-sets and hyper-parameters choices, the performance of dictionary attacks crucially depends on the selected dictionary and rules-set~\cite{measuring, reasoning}.
+Finally, leveraging the introduced tools, we establish the Adaptive Mangling Rules attack in Section~\ref{sec:amra}. \paragraph{Motivation:} Dictionary attacks are highly sensitive to their configuration; while parametric approaches tend to be more robust to training sets and hyper-parameters choices, the performance of dictionary attacks crucially depends on the selected dictionary and rules-set~\cite{measuring, reasoning}.
 As evidenced by Ur~\etal~\cite{measuring}, real-world attackers rely on extremely optimized configurations.
 Here, dictionaries and mangling rules are jointly created over time through practical experience \cite{ars}, harnessing a domain knowledge and expertise that is mostly unknown to the academic community~\cite{reasoning}.

-Very often, password security studies rely on publicly available dictionaries and rules-sets that are not as effective as advanced configurations adopted by professionals.
-Unavoidably, this leads to a constant overestimation of password strength that skews the conclusions of studies and reactive analysis.
+Password security studies often rely on publicly available dictionaries and rules-sets that are not as effective as advanced configurations adopted by professionals.
+Unavoidably, this leads to a constant overestimation of password strength that skews studies and reactive analysis conclusions.

-Hereafter, we show that the domain-knowledge of professional attackers can be suitably approximated with a \textbf{Deep Neural Network}.
+Hereafter, we show that professional attackers' domain-knowledge can be suitably approximated with a \textbf{Deep Neural Network}.
 Given that, we devise a new dictionary attack that autonomously promotes functional interaction between the dictionary and the rules-set, implicitly simulating the precision of real-world attackers' configurations.\\ We start by presenting the intuition behind our technique.
 Formalization and methodology are reported later.